GET STARTED | Get Your Fair Cash Offer Today

 NYSCEF (New York State Courts Electronic Filing) is mandatory for Erie County Surrogate’s Court.
 All documents must be e-filed at nycourts.gov/efile.
 First-time users must register before filing.
 Most estate attorneys are already registered in NYSCEF and handle all filing on the executor’s behalf.

-The two hard-copy exceptions: Original wills and original death certificates cannot be e-filed and must be submitted as physical documents.
-These must be delivered in person or mailed to Erie County Surrogate’s Court at 92 Franklin Street, 2nd Floor, Buffalo NY 14202.
+The two hard-copy exceptions: Original wills and original death certificates cannot be e-filed and must be submitted as physical documents to Erie County Surrogate’s Court at 92 Franklin Street, 2nd Floor, Buffalo NY 14202.
 Do not submit copies — the court requires the originals.
-Keep multiple certified copies of the death certificate for other estate purposes (bank accounts, title company, insurance, etc.).
+Keep multiple certified copies of the death certificate for other estate purposes.

 Buffalo News publication requirement: All Erie County estate proceedings require publication of a legal notice in the Buffalo News — the designated newspaper for Erie County Surrogate’s Court legal notices.
-The notice must be published for a specified period before the return date on the citation.
 Your estate attorney arranges publication and files proof of publication with the court through NYSCEF.

 Selling Estate Real Property